Cost of Attendance (COA)

 Paying Your Bill

-Your university bill is managed by the office of University Student Financial Services and Cashier Operations (USFSCO).
-You are responsible for monitoring your student account and making sure your bill is paid each semester by USFSCO’s published due dates.
-It is recommended to login to UI-Integrate Self-Service and view your student account monthly to keep up to date on your account.
-You can visit their homepage to find out more information about the following: billing, payments, due dates, refunds, UIC financial counselor (Entrance and Exit Interviews), 1098_T tax information, payment plans, information for new students, other resources and their contact information.
+Your university bill is managed by the University Bursar’s Office.
+You are responsible for reviewing your student account and making sure your bill is paid each semester by the Bursar’s published due dates.
+Visit the University Bursar homepage to find out more information about the following: billing, payments, due dates, refunds, UIC financial counselor (Entrance and Exit Interviews), 1098-T tax information, payment plans, and the new student checklist.

 - Child Care Costs